SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 6. Then select **Add**.
 Your mask rules are ready.
 Let us review them using SQL Server Management Studio by logging in as a non-admin user.

 7. Launch SQL Server Management Studio and start a new Connection.
 Enter the Server name from your Azure SQL Database **FQDN** used earlier.
-Select SQl Authentication and privide user name **demoadmin** and password **Password123**.
+Select SQl Authentication and privide user name **demoreader** and password **Password123**.

 ![](images/sqlsecnormaluserlogin.png)